Letters to Editor

 Due to the number of remote purchasers and sellers, the majority of our closings are handled through email or the express mail systems.
 We have local escrow firms and title insurers.
 We regularly cooperate with off island escrow firms, lenders, and 1031 facilitators.

-Private and two party shared wells should be tested for quantity, bacteria and organic.
-A San Juan Short list is recommended.
-The cost for a bacteria and organic test will be approximately $300 including the sampling.
+Private and two party shared wells should be tested for bacteria and a San Juan Short list is recommended to test organic elements.
+The quantity should also be confirmed.
+The cost for a bacteria and organic test will be approximately $350 including the sampling.

 Class A and B systems are community systems in which the quality and quantity are monitored on a regular basis as required by the County.
-These need not be tested, but their current “standing” should be confirmed through the County.
+These need not be tested, but their current “standing” should be confirmed through the County by using their website.